 Kanban is a visual system used to manage and keep track of work as it moves through a process.
 The word kanban is Japanese and roughly translated means “card you can see.”

 Toyota introduced and refined the use of kanban in a relay system to standardize the flow of parts in their just-in-time (JIT) production lines in the 1950s.
-The approach was inspired by a management team's visit to a Piggly Wiggly supermarket in the United States, where Engineer Taiichi Ohno observed that store shelves were stocked with just enough product to meet consumer demand and inventory would only be restocked when there was a visual signal -- in this case, an empty space on the shelf.
+The approach, was inspired by Toyota studying supermarkets in the UK, gaining the idea of applying the techniques used in shelf-stocking to the factory floor.
+Toyota saw that store shelves were stocked with just enough product to meet consumer demand and inventory, and would only be restocked when there was a visual signal -- in this case, an empty space on the shelf.
 In 1953, Toyota began applying this approach to their main machine shop.
 Kanbans later became visual system in order to track work through production.

 In manufacturing, Kanban starts with the customer’s order and follows production downstream.
 At its simplest, kanban is a card with an inventory number that’s attached to a part.
 Right before the part is installed, the kanban card is detached and sent up the supply chain as a request for another part.
 In a lean production environment, a part is only manufactured (or ordered) if there is a kanban card for it.
 Because all requests for parts are pulled from the order, kanban is sometimes referred to as a "pull system."

 There are six generally accepted rules for kanban:

 - Downstream processes may only withdraw items in the precise amounts specified on the kanban.

 2. Upstream processes may only send items downstream in the precise amounts and sequences specified by the kanban.

 3. No items are made or moved without a kanban.

 4. A kanban must accompany each item at all times.